Second Battle of the Java Sea: The wrecks

-The wrecks of HMS Exeter and HMS Encounter were discovered by explorers - who had been looking for the wrecks for five years - in February 2007 only several miles apart, 90 mi north-west of Bawean Island, 60 mi from Exeter's captain's (Oliver Gordon) estimated sinking position, at a depth of approximately 60 m (200 ft).
-The remains of the wreck of USS Pope was discovered in late 2008, but was found to have already been heavily salvaged.
+The wrecks of HMS Exeter and HMS Encounter were discovered by explorers – who had been looking for the wrecks for five years – in February 2007 only several miles apart, 90 mi north-west of Bawean Island, 60 mi from Exeter's captain's (Oliver Gordon) estimated sinking position, at a depth of approximately 60 m (200 ft).
+The remains of the wreck of USS Pope was discovered in late 2008, but was found to have already been plundered.